yoren/wp-a11y-docs/docs/about/theme.md

 # Theme of this website

-This website is powered by Jekyll and based on the theme Just the docs Just the docs: Copyright© 2017-2020 Patrick Marsceill.
-Distributed by an MIT licence. bla bla bla
+This website is powered by Jekyll and based on the theme [Just the Docs](https://just-the-docs.com/).
+Just the ddocs: Copyright© 2017-2020 Patrick Marsceill.
+Distributed by an MIT licence.